opendihu/optimization/BayesianOptimization/discussion_parameters.md

 ## General recommendation
 The optimal parameter setup is different for every case, and it is difficult to provide a general recommendation.
-A tentative recommendation is provided in  Lukas Bauer's bachelor thesis (see [tag](https://github.com/opendihu/optimization/releases/tag/Bachelor-thesis)): Matérn kernel with $\nu$=0.5, the constant mean function, fixed noise, the ES acquisition function and the xy-stopping criterion.
+A tentative recommendation is provided in  Lukas Bauer's [bachelor thesis](https://elib.uni-stuttgart.de/handle/11682/16797): Matérn kernel with $\nu$=0.5, the constant mean function, fixed noise, the ES acquisition function and the xy-stopping criterion.

 ## Biceps case
 Next we discuss the parameters setup for the [isometric biceps case](../opendihu_examples/isometric_contraction/biceps_muscle/).
 If we use the parameters according to the general recommendation, we get the following optimization plot: